-- 1. On first use of the term, always write out the full name and include the acronym in parentheses: North American Free Trade Agreement (NAFTA). - Use accepted acronyms instead of making one up to fit the first letters of each word.
-If there is no generally accepted acronym for a translation, use the acronym from the original language. - 3.
-If the letters used in the acronym match the first letter of each principal word, put the acronym in capital letters.
+- 1. On first use of the term, always write out the full name and include the acronym in parentheses: North American Free Trade Agreement (NAFTA). - 2.
+Use accepted acronyms instead of making one up to fit the first letters of each word.
+If there is no generally accepted acronym for a translation, use the acronym from the original language. - If the letters used in the acronym match the first letter of each principal word, put the acronym in capital letters.
 However, capitalize only the first letter of an acronym that is a creative mixture of letters, featuring more than one letter per word: e.g., Secretaría de Medio Ambiente y Recursos Naturales-Semarnat, Procuraduría Federal de Protección al Ambiente-Profepa). - 4.
-Do not use the definite article ("the") with acronyms, as they are pronounced as a word and thus have the status of being proper nouns (no definite article-NAFTA, NAAEC,
+Do not use the definite article ("the") with acronyms, as they are pronounced as a word and thus have the status of being proper nouns (no definite article-NAFTA, NAAEC, Semarnat, UNEP) but usually do use the article with initialisms (the CEC, the UN, the RCMP). - 5.
+All acronyms are set in roman, not italic type. - 6.
+All acronyms and abbreviations beyond the most commonly understood (like "US") should be listed in the corresponding list at the beginning of the document, assuming they are used more than once in the document. - 7.
+Don't bother using an acronym if the organization, law, or whatever is mentioned only once or twice in the report. - 8.
+Avoid using acronyms in titles and headings. - 9.
+When an acronym made of all capital letters is pluralized, do not use an apostrophe (e.g., "NOMs" or "POPs"). - 10.
+Especially in long reports, it may be helpful to repeat the full name occasionally at the beginning of a section or subsection, particularly if the acronym's last use was many pages previously.
+A list of acronyms used in the document is particularly recommended in longer documents.

-Acronyms are abbreviations made by taking the first letter or letters of a name and putting them together to make a pronounceable word (e.g., NATO, NAFTA).
+&lt;sup>3 Acronyms are abbreviations made by taking the first letter or letters of a name and putting them together to make a pronounceable word (e.g., NATO, NAFTA).
 An initialism is an abbreviation in which each letter is pronounced separately (e.g., UN, US, CBC).
 For the sake of simplicity here and in publications, we will adopt common usage and group both under "acronyms."